airbytehq/airbyte/docs/integrations/sources/cimis.md

 | `end_date` | `string` | End date.  |  |
 | `unit_of_measure` | `string` | Unit of Measure.  |  |

+To get started, register and request your appKey from the [CIMIS website](https://wwwcimis.water.ca.gov/).
+You will receive an application key (aka appKey).

 ## Streams
 | Stream Name | Primary Key | Pagination | Supports Full Sync | Supports Incremental |
 |-------------|-------------|------------|---------------------|----------------------|